-The Company recorded net income of \$2,758,000 for 2017 compared with net income of \$167,000 for 2016 and a net loss of \$4,592,000 for 2015.
-Results in 2017 were significantly impacted by the continuing decrease in the provision for the allowance for loan losses, a non-recurring gain from the redemption of death benefits on bank owned life insurance and a tax benefit.
+The Company recorded net income of \$629,000 for 2018 compared with net income of \$2,758,000 and \$167,000 for 2017 and 2016, respectively.
+Results in 2018 included a significant loss from other investments and increased expenses related to other real estate as compared with 2017.
+Results in 2017 were significantly impacted by the continuing decrease in the provision for the allowance for loan losses, a non-recurring gain from the redemption of death benefits on bank owned life insurance and a tax benefit as compared with 2016.